sdattri/MIDAS_Spec_V1/appendix-a.md

 ### POST Rate Information

 _This function is available to authorized LSE accounts only._ <br>
 Populating the RateInfo and Value tables requires a call to the ValueData endpoint.
 Upload data may be encoded in XML or JSON.
 Acceptable data entries are catalogued in supporting MIDAS lookup tables listed in the Appendix.
-At the time the rate data is uploaded, it is also added to the HistoricalData table.
-For mor information, see [Archiving Data to HistoricalData](README.md#archived-data-in-the-historicaldata-table) in the main documentation.
+At the time the rate data is uploaded, it is also added to the HistoricalData table and previous values in the Value table are deleted.
+For more information, see [Archiving Data to HistoricalData](README.md#archived-data-in-the-historicaldata-table) in the main documentation.
 Each RIN may only store a total of 50,000 values in the Value table.

 **Endpoint:** `/ValueData`